magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 # Password usage in Admin UI
 Done:
 1. Remove current user password verification from forms (edit user/add new user),
-2. Remove admin user set of passwords, [edit user]
+2. Remove admin user set of passwords, [edit user, create new user]
 3. Check that it is still updating the admin user information,
+4. Disable the password rules when creating a new user

 Open:
-1. Disable the password rules when creating a new user
-2. Remove admin user set of passwords, [create new user]
-3. Remove password refresh options from config,
+1. Remove password refresh options from config,
    1. Validate that crons etc dont happen
-4. Validate that when disabled the fields work again,
+2. Validate that when disabled the fields work again,
-5. Update Wiki
+3. Update Wiki
-6. Functional tests
+4. Functional tests
+5. Test user with no password, but module disable with POST Request and API call